aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-smartart-cold-rendering/_index.md

 * If pre-rendered drawing is missing, Aspose.Words implicitly performs cold rendering to render the SmartArt object.
 * If a pre-rendered drawing is present but is incorrect, it is required to perform SmartArt cold rendering explicitly by calling [UpdateSmartArtDrawing](https://apireference.aspose.com/words/java/com.aspose.words/shape#updateSmartArtDrawing()) method.

-The following code example demonstrates how to update drawings for all diagrams in the document:
+The following code example shows how to update drawings for all diagrams in the document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-UpdateSmartArtDrawing.java" >}}